Renting a property

 An inventory check are documents that report on the state of the property, and its contents at the time of the assessment.
 These assessments should be carried out twice, once before the tenants move in, and again at the end of the tenancy.

-Important to note, that even if your property is unfurnished you should still complete an inventory check because they provide you with protection against structural damage.
+Important to note, that even if your property is unfurnished you should still complete an inventory check as a record of the properties overall decorative condition.

 Landlord checklist